 Mail and packages will be available to students in the Print Shop, Monday through Friday from10:30 a.m.–1 p.m.
 Students who are not on campus should refrain from having packages and mail sent to the college until further notice.

-The following changes are being made with respect to services at the Harrison Health Center:
+The following changes are being made with respect to services at the Student Health & Wellness Center: